Skip to main content

 • Send requests in bulk — send attestation requests to all members of a group with a single action, rather than adding people one by one.

-• Filter compliance views — use groups to scope compliance reports to a specific subset of your contacts.
+• Filter compliance views — use groups to filter the document compliance view and scope compliance reports to a specific subset of your contacts.

 • Manage membership — add or remove people from a group at any time without affecting documents or past requests.